Selecting the best social SDK for your app

 App Annie’s State of Mobile also reports that people spend 70% of their time on socialization and communication.
 So when users have access to features that allow them to comment, chat, and share experiences daily, there’s less pressure on you to put content online every day.
 User-driven conversation also results in bonds, which incentivizes people to keep coming back.

-With powerful socials, you’ll enjoy cost savings, improved efficiency, and loyal customers.
+With ready-to-use social media features, you’ll enjoy cost savings, improved efficiency, and loyal customers.
 But why choose SDKs over coding from scratch?

 We’ve found that brands and app developers can enjoy the following benefits when using SDKs to power social features: